Category: Art Conservation

 WUDPAC Class of 2026 Fellow in paper conservation, Sam Lee, joins Crystal Maitland, Winterthur Museum Senior Paper Conservator and WUDPAC Affiliated Assistant Professor, to examine the condition of Japanese woodblock prints for a couple.

-Each visitor may have a personal story to tell; this could range from an ancestor’s special bequest to a chance encounter at a yard sale that proved to reveal the long-lost portrait of a famous abolitionist.
-(In this instance Winterthur owned the print, but no one had previously known what had happened to the original painting.
-It was treated and is now in the National Portrait Gallery.)
+Each visitor has a personal story to tell; this could range from an ancestor’s special bequest to a beloved item from childhood.
+It could even be a chance encounter at a yard sale that proves to reveal the long-lost portrait of a famous abolitionist.
+(In this instance, Winterthur owned the print, but no one had previously known what had happened to the original painting; it was treated and is now in the National Portrait Gallery).

 Two women looking at a quilt